Remember to Forget

 When Suzy’s best friend dies in a drowning accident, Suzy’s mother says sometimes things just happen.
 The loss and senselessness of it leave Suzy unmoored.
 Then she learns about a rare, deadly jellyfish that may have been spotted in waters near where her friend swam.
 If Suzy can prove why her friend died, maybe the awful ache inside her will go away.
 Maybe she’ll be able to explain it to everyone.
 Her effort to prove her case will lead her halfway around the world.
 But her tenacity and wit will bring her friendship much closer to home.

-This is one of … Continue reading
+This is … Continue reading

 When You Leave